Do you want to use Pepipost as your SMTP mailer and set it up to work with WP Mail SMTP?

 This is the email address that all of your site’s emails will be sent from.

-You can also choose to check the box labeled Force From Email.
-If you’d like the From Email to be the same site-wide, this option will save you the trouble of editing the email settings throughout your site (in all form emails, etc).
+We strongly recommend that you also check the box labeled Force From Email.
+Since the From Emails from anything on your site that sends email must match this email address in order for SMTP to work, this will save you the trouble of editing the email settings throughout your site (in all form emails, etc).

 By default, the From Name will be set to the site name.
 However, you can change this to anything you’d like.